/blog/bluetooth_low_energy_esp32

 MTU in ESP-IDF

-In the Bluedroid client, esp_ble_gattc_send_mtu_req() sends an MTU request and generates ESP_GATTC_CFG_MTU_EVT.
+In the Bluedroid client, esp_ble_gattc_send_mtu_req() starts the MTU exchange and later generates ESP_GATTC_CFG_MTU_EVT.

 Practical values